 Value is in the eye of the beholder.

 Customizing your motorcycle too specifically to your liking may actually decrease the value of your bike.
 You may spend $3,000 to have a portrait of a loved one painted on your motorcycle.
-While you find it beautiful, it could mean significantly less value on the open market and to the market's potential buyers looking for your specific make, model and year of vehicle.
+While you find it beautiful, it could have significantly less value to a potential buyer that doesn't have the same attachment to your loved one.

 Labor is an incurred cost, but it normally doesn't add value.

-When customizing your motorcycle, it's common to have a dealership or a motorcycle facility install your selected optional equipment.
+When customizing your motorcycle, it's common to have a dealership or a motorcycle facility install your new equipment.
 While it costs money to have someone perform the install, these additional labor expenses don't normally increase the appraised market value of your motorcycle.

 If you have any further questions on how optional equipment affects the value of your motorcycle, or if you want to update the optional equipment coverage for your motorcycle, please contact Foremost at 1-800-752-2461.